MyProductsKft/VitalCoin/doc/gitian-building.md

 and offline git repositories' which will fetch the remaining files required for building offline.

-Building VitalCoin Core
+Building Vitalcoin Core
 ----------------

-To build VitalCoin Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the vitalcoin repository.
+To build Vitalcoin Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the vitalcoin repository.

 This may take some time as it will build all the dependencies needed for each descriptor.